 Risk Factors TOP

-Factors that may increase your chances of developing vascular dementia include:
+Factors that may increase your chance of vascular dementia include:

-In some patients, symptoms appear suddenly with neurologic changes like those caused by a stroke.
+In some people, symptoms appear suddenly with neurological changes like those caused by a stroke.
 Sometimes, the small strokes that lead to vascular dementia can happen without other symptoms.
 This makes the condition difficult to detect.

 The main symptoms of vascular dementia include:

 The symptoms of vascular dementia can resemble other causes of dementia, such as Alzheimer's.